UPDATE (Oct. 4, 2019, 19:55 UTC): PayPal has formally withdrawn from the Libra Association, a spokesperson confirmed. Read more here.

 One of the founding Libra Association members may be on the verge of pulling out.

-The Financial Times reported Thursday that payments firm PayPal is considering leaving the Facebook-initiated crypto project due in part to the regulatory backlash Libra has received in recent months.
+that payments firm PayPal is considering leaving the Facebook-initiated crypto project due in part to the regulatory backlash Libra has received in recent months.

 According to the Financial Times, PayPal representatives did not attend a Libra Association meeting on Thursday, in what may be a sign of the broader turmoil.